mohitsriv/Notepad/_posts/2015-12-18-new-tech-and-new-content.md

 Lots has happened in the **six** years since the last post.
 The industry has evolved.
 I've grown.
 That means I read some of my old posts and cringe a lot.
 I'm still happy though I went through the exercise of blogging, taking out some time to reflect on topics that were top of mind then.
-So, I'm going to try to pick up the habit again but not set a hard commitment either. <!--more-->
+So, I'm going to try to pick up the habit again but not set a hard post/week commitment either. <!--more-->

 # Updated blog engine

 ![JekyllAzure]({{ site.baseurl }}/images/new-tech-jekyll-azure.png)

 As part of taking the blog out of hibernation, I updated the technology that powers this blog.
 A goal was to use at least some technologies I am less familiar with.
 I've migrated the blog engine from WordPress + MySQL to [Jekyll](https://jekyllrb.com/) hosted on [Microsoft Azure App Service](https://azure.microsoft.com/en-us/services/app-service/).
 I author my posts in Markdown, mostly using Visual Studio Code as my editor.
 I then push the posts to [GitHub](http://github.com/mohitsriv/Blog).
 Finally, I have setup [Travis CI](https://travis-ci.org/) to automatically test, build and publish to Azure from GitHub when a commit is detected.
-I am quite satisifed with the workflow and plan to share the details in an upcoming post.
+I am satisfied with the workflow and plan to share the details in an upcoming post.

 # Content changes